DAGWebs/SimpleCad/README.md

-# Hello and Welcome to the Quantum Coin Basic Setup
+# Hello and Welcome to the SimpleCad Basic Setup

 **First Legs Get Started With Installing on a local Computer**